 voles, birds and bats live; the list is extensive.

 In this area of gap there is an important

 biodiversity and flood capacity function.

 4.11.8 Intent: Westbourne is characterised by green

 spaces and a feeling of spaciousness, both in

 the central core and within green gaps along

 the main village approach roads and Parish

 boundary.
 In preparing this development plan

 the existing gaps were identified and the

 intention of this plan is that only the most

 important ones are identified and allocated to

 prevent firstly the coalescence of Westbourne,

 Woodmancote and Aldsworth, (the intra gaps),

 and secondly the coalescence of other external

 attached Parishes and urban areas that abut

 the Westbourne Parish boundary (the inter

 gaps) to a void in particular coalescence with

 the Borough of Havant and coalescence with

 Southbourne Parish.
 These local gaps are an

 important feature of the village character and

 distinctiveness and need to be protected.

+distilletiverious and flood to be protected.

 4.11.9 Justification: To maintain this local distinctive

-4.11.9

-feature and a void coalescence of settlements,
+7.11.0 feature and a void coalescence of settlements,

 the following policy applies to those areas

 shown as local gaps that form a distinct

 physical and visual break.
 These are the 'Inter

 Gaps', which serve to protect those areas on

 the boundary surrounding the Parish and the

 'Intra Gaps', which serve to protect those gaps

 that are within the Parish.

 Policy BD2: Policy BD2: Natural Environment Policy, see To meet the Basic

-Natural Environment figure 12.
-Conditions and for clarity.
+Natural figure 12.
+Conditions and for

+Environment ngare 12. clarity.

-Policy In order to promote the opportunities for 0.0
+Policy In order to promote the opportunities for cianty.

-, biodiversity in the Westbourne Neighbourhood
+1 Olicy biodiversity in the Westbourne Neighbourhood

 Plan area, Biodiversity Corridors and existing

 ecological networks are identified in Figure

 12. to recognise the establishment of coherent

 ecological networks and These offer protection

 to the significant number of species of flora and

 fauna to be found there. and tTo protect and

 enhance the allow more resilience of these

 corridors and physical networks against

 current and future pressures and opportunities

-for species within- Pproposals must be
+for species within.
+Pproposals must be

 accompanied by a management plan to

 demonstrate:

 i. how they can will provide net gains to

 the habitats of the identified corridors;

 and

 ii. how the protection, enhancement and

 management of the biodiversity of the

 site can will contribute to the resilience

+1 One can win continuate to the resilience